Generic Name: pirfenidone (pir FEN i done)

 Esbriet is usually taken 3 times per day.
 Your dose needs will change over the first 15 days of your treatment.

-You must follow this 2-week "dose escalation" schedule when you start taking Esbriet, or if you start taking the medicine again after not taking it for 14 days or longer.
+You must follow this first-2-week "dose escalation" schedule when you start taking Esbriet, or if you start taking the medicine again after not taking it for 14 days or longer.
 Follow your doctor's dosing instructions very carefully.

-You may need frequent medical tests to be sure Esbriet is not causing harmful effects on your liver.
+You may need frequent medical tests to be sure pirfenidone is not causing harmful effects on your liver.
 Your next few doses may be delayed or reduced based on the results of these tests.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 -Days 1 to 7: 267 mg (one capsule) orally three times a day

 -Days 8 to 14: 534 mg (two capsules) orally three times a day